 Size 21 x 22 cm

 This piece is a metamorphic conglomerate with large quartz pebbles and a pyrite-bearing matrix.
 It originates from a fossil placer deposit dating back to the Archaean 2.9 billion years ago.
 This placer deposit in the Witwatersrand Basin in South Africa has considerable economic significance due to its gold and uranium deposits.
 Approximately 50% of all gold that has so far been mined comes from this site alone, which is also the largest gold reserve on Earth.
-This piece of metaconglomerate was given to the Museum für Naturkunde by Wolf U. Reimold in 2003 and is now part of the Ore Collection.
+This piece of metaconglomerate was given to the Museum für Naturkunde by Uwe Reimold in 2003 and is now part of the Ore Collection.

 The Impactite Collection is closely connected to the Global Catastrophes Department in the Science Programme Evolution and Geoprocesses at the Museum, where impact events and their repercussions are studied.
 The collection is generally open to those interested in the research.
 The collection material can be studied macroscopally as well as using a stereo microscope.
 For further examinations of the material, the use of the laboratories in the Global Catastrophes department could be arranged.
 Please contact our curator Dr. Ralf-Thomas Schmitt.

 There is no library attached to the collection.
 However, archive material relating to the collection, such as inventories and catalogues are kept in the Mineral collection for historical reasons.
 Further extensive archive material relating to the collection and its former directors is kept in the Geheimes Staatsarchiv Preußischer Kulturbesitz (Secret State Archives Prussian Cultural Heritage Foundation) in Berlin.